Testing mean and variance by e-processes: Testing the null hypotheses

-where $P_{(i)}$ is $i$-th order statistic of $P_1,\dots,P_n$ from the smallest to the largest. \end{enumerate} Although in general p-Fisher and p-Simes require independence among p-variables, they are valid in our setting since our p-variables are conditionally valid, and they can be treated as iid when we work with combination of p-values.
+where $P_{(i)}$ is $i$-th order statistic of $P_1,\dots,P_n$ from the smallest to the largest. \end{enumerate} Although in general p-Fisher and p-Simes require independence among p-variables, they are valid in our setting since our p-variables are conditionally valid, and they can be combined as if they are iid; a proof of this is presented in the Supplementary Material.

 Then next two methods use all data directly, and requires independence among $X_1,\dots,X_n$.
 A most natural statistic is the sample mean $T=\sum_{i=1}^n X_i/n$.
 Under $H(\mu,\sigma)$, $T$ has at most mean $\mu$ and variance at most $\sigma^2/n$.
 Moreover, symmetry of $T$ follows from symmetry of $X_1,\dots,X_n$.
 Nevertheless, $T$ is not necessarily unimodal even if $X_1,\dots,X_n$ are unimodal, and hence unimodality of $T$ cannot be used.
 The following e-variables and p-variables are constructed by directly applying Theorems \ref{th:1}-\ref{th:4}. \begin{enumerate}[(a)] \item[(e)] \textbf{E-batch method}: An e-variable for $H(\mu,\sigma)$ or $H_{\rm U}(\mu,\sigma)$ is an e-variable for $H_{\rm S}(\mu,\sigma)$ or $H_{\rm US}(\mu,\sigma)$ is